MichaelLarocca/blog-michael-jude-larocca/posts/2025/03-25/mastering-excel-vlookup-and-custom-vba-functions-for-key-value-data-retrieval.md

 ---

 ###### *Are you now confident in using Excel's VLOOKUP function and creating custom VBA functions?
 Do you have other tips for handling key-value data in Excel?
-Please share the article and comment*
+Please share the article and comment!*

 ---